shaovoon/minicsv/README.md

     is >> colon >> type >> comma >> r >> b >> g;
     // display the read items
     std::cout << type << "|" << r << "|" << b << "|" << g << std::endl;

+	// Common mistake to forgot to call set_delimiter to
+	// set to original delimiter before next line is read. is.set_delimiter(',', "$$");
 }
 ```